 In the UK up to a third of women stop work when their children are very young.
 Ettus’ advice to mothers is straightforward, not to close down all your options but at the very least to keep your foot in the door and thus avoid the risk of finding yourself further down the track totally dissatisfied with your lot and full of regret.

-Personally, if I could take a step back and talk to myself 13 years ago I would probably advise an open door policy.
-I certainly wouldn't point blank refuse to entertain suggestions of freelance work or even decline an invitation for a catch up over lunch with a head hunter or old colleague.
+Personally, if I could take a step back and talk to myself a few years ago I would concur with Ettus and advise an open door policy.

 When I decided to close the door on my career, I quite literally slammed it on my way out, declaring the end to my days of corporate slavery and throwing myself on the pyre of motherhood and in doing so I ignored the advice of the person I listened to the most in the world, my own mother.
 “Be careful Jo, be mindful of your long term future” she said.

 It is important to put my decision in context.
-I was a divorced, working, single mother, one year into a new and happy relationship, riding high at work and then I fell pregnant.
+I was a divorced, single working mother, one year into a new and happy relationship, riding high at work and then I fell pregnant.
 Decisions which would have probably been made anyway were suddenly made a lot quicker.
-In the space of six months, we sold one house, renovated another, moved in the day I gave birth to Teenager No.2, Mr MoT got a new job with lots of overseas travelling and Teenager No.1 started school.
+In the space of six months, we sold one house, renovated another, moved in the day I gave birth to my daughter, my husband got a new job with lots of overseas travelling and my eldest was about to start school.
 It was a time of monumental change in all our lives so we decided that there should be an element of stability and that it would be me at home to hold everything together, so I quit.

 Was it a hasty decision?
 Probably.
 But at the time it felt like the right one and to be honest it felt right for the next decade.
 That said as all mothers who have done something similar will know, full-time childcare is not a walk in the park.
 It is hard work.
 There is no respite and the transformation of your existence almost overnight is soul-destroying as is the monotony of the repetitive drudgery as your life moves into auto-pilot.

 To say this out loud so to speak, is virtually a betrayal of the deity of motherhood and the marvel that is your child, but nonetheless it is true.
 Despite this, however, if when they go to school, you throw yourself into the whole playground thing, get involved with the school parent body and volunteer for all and sundry, “being at home” is quite rewarding.

 So what do I miss?
 Well apart from the financial independence, more than anything I miss the other side of me.
-The half I think my husband fell in love with across a boardroom table one day, the half that commanded respect for my opinions and advice, was confident and stimulated by the variety of her job and the people she met and the projects she managed.
+The half I think my husband fell in love with across a boardroom table one day, the half that commanded respect for my opinions and advice, was confident and stimulated by the variety of her job, the people she met and the projects she managed.
 Of course there is more to me or any of us than our working persona, but when you have worked hard to get to university, left with a degree in a subject you love, landed your dream job, then worked hard at your career for the next 15 years, your working persona is by default a huge part of your identity.

 Being a mother is a privilege not enjoyed by everyone and if we are lucky to be blessed then make the most of it we should.
 Children need our love, they need our time and deserve our attention.
 They are only children for a very short time before adulthood snatches them away and that time disappears in the blink of an eye.
-So whilst I may regret the loss of the other bit of me that gave me access to a wider world than the one I inhabit now, I am grateful for those bonding years which come from being around my kids even if I do have to remind them that there is more to me than being a mum!
+So whilst I may regret the loss of the other bit of me that gave me access to a wider world than the one I inhabit now, I am grateful for those bonding years which have come from being around my kids even if I do have to remind them that there is more to me than being a mum!